 Small Habits, Big Results

 Mindfulness works best when it has a support system.
 You can't meditate your way out of a bad lifestyle.
-There’s a massive synergy between physical movement and mental stillness—even a ten-minute walk around the block can reset your brain.
+There is a strong connection between physical movement and mental stillness.
+Even a ten-minute walk around the block can reset your brain.

 And don't forget the fuel.
 Beyond mental exercises, giving your body the best diet for studying ensures you have the energy to stay present.
 Sugar crashes and "brain fog" are the natural enemies of a mindful state.